 Frozen brussel sprouts air fryer recipe with balsamic vinegar glaze.
-Crispy roasted brussels are the best vegetarian side dish ever.
+Crispy roasted brussels is the best way of how to cook frozen brussel sprouts.
+Delicious vegetarian side dish we make weekly.

 Making frozen brussel sprouts air fryer is the easiest healthy side dish.
 You just throw them in rock hard and they will be tender inside and crispy crunchy on the outside.
 Easy balsamic glaze instructions included too.
 One of many easy air fryer recipes we love. (affiliate links present)

 You may have cooked air fryer brussel sprouts already, but those were fresh and/or thawed out.
 Now that it is winter time and produce is slim at the store, you’re all about frozen vegetables now.
 It is easier to make than you think really.